Los Trancos County Maintenance District Property Owner Incentives

-- Home Access – To include making sure the property address is clearly marked with reflective non-combustible material and visible from the street, making sure local Fire Department and/or emergency responders have proper “KNOX” gate access, making sure driveway is clear of overhanging trees and vegetation is cleared at least 5 feet on each side of the driveway, consideration of creating a turnaround for emergency vehicles and to include having private bridges rated/posted by an engineer.
+- Home Access – Reimbursement toward materials and installation costs for clearly marking the property address with reflective non-combustible material that is visible from the street (minimum of 4-inch numbers on a contrasting background); for making sure local Fire Department and/or emergency responders have proper “KNOX” gate access; for clearing driveway of overhanging trees up to a height of 13’-6” and of vegetation at least 5 feet on each side of the driveway; for consideration and creation of a turnaround for emergency vehicles; for private bridges being rated and posted by an engineer.

-- Exterior Walls and/or Siding – Reimbursement toward the cost of replacing and/or improving the existing combustible exterior walls and/or siding with a rated non-combustible siding material.
-To include the installation of rated non-combustible skirting material, double-paned tempered glass windows and skylights and rated non-combustible exterior doors and garage doors.
+- Exterior Walls/Siding & Windows/Skylights/Doors – Reimbursement toward materials and installation costs of replacing and/or improving existing combustible exterior walls and/or siding with a rated non-combustible siding material, including rated non-combustible skirting material, and for replacing single-paned windows/skylights and/or non-fire rated exterior doors/garage doors with double-paned tempered glass windows/skylights and rated noncombustible exterior doors and garage doors.

-- Attached Structures – Reimbursement toward the material cost and installation of rated non-combustible decking, patio covers, balconies, carports and/or fencing materials that are attached to the house and may act as a wick to bring fire to the building.
+- Attached Structures – Reimbursement toward the material cost and installation of rated non-combustible decking, patio covers, balconies, carports and/or the first 10 feet of fencing materials that are attached to the house, which may act as a wick to bring fire to the building.

-- Hazardous Trees/Tree Limbing– Reimbursement for labor to remove or trim trees within the 30 foot zone of the structure.
-Remove all limbs within 10’ of structures and chimney outlet and overhead electrical facilities.
-Limb up trees approximately 6’ to 8’ from the ground (smaller trees, limb up 1/3 the height) to prevent fire from reaching tree tops via ladder fuels.*
+- Hazardous Trees/Tree Limbing– Reimbursement for labor to remove or trim trees within the 30-foot zone of the structure.
+Remove all limbs within 10 feet of structures, chimney outlets and overhead electrical facilities.
+Limb up trees approximately 6 to 8 feet from ground level (for smaller trees, limb up 1/3 the height) to prevent fire from reaching treetops via ladder fuels.

 - Brush/Ladder Fuel Mitigation – Reimbursement for labor to cut back or clear hazardous ladder fuel brush such as French and Scotch broom and coyotebrush as the assessor determines necessary.
 (Please note that weed whacking of annual grasses, though also required by fire code, is not an included incentive.)*